gszasz/prometheus/docs/gettingstarted.rst

 	image.write('outfile.fits')

 CCDData objects have a ``sky`` image property.
-This can be set manually, but is calculated directly from the image using ``sep`` (Python and C library for Source Extraction and Photometry) package.
+This can be set manually, but is calculated directly from the image using ``sep-pjw`` (Python and C library for Source Extraction and Photometry) package.

 It also has a bounding box property (``bbox``) using the photutil ``BoundingBox`` class.
 This can be useful when you take a slice of an image because it will remember what the original coordinates were.